Sunday, 29 April 2012

 The food on the ship was awful.
 It was described to me as strict “BOT” which meant no frills and not a penny spent over that needed to meet the Board of Trade regulations.
 Something as simple as eggs for breakfast were considered a luxury and most definitely not provided as an everyday item on the menu.
 Dinner was often nothing more than ham and chips and if we had beef stew on Monday, you could be sure we’d have beef soup on Tuesday and beef consommé on Wednesday.

-As we got closer to Greenock, our final destination at the mouth of the Clyde, the Chief Engineer called me into his cabin for one of the few exchanges of words that took place between us in the six months that I had been on the ship.
+As we got closer to Greenock, our final destination at the mouth of the Clyde, the Chief Engineer called me into his cabin for one of the very few exchanges of words that took place between us in the six months that I had been on the ship.
 He told me that he was happy with my performance and asked me if I would like to take some leave in the UK and then return to the ship as a junior watch keeping engineer.
 I didn’t think about the job offer for long (about a micro-second).
 I told him that I planned to take some leave and then explore other opportunities with some of the other shipping lines.
 What I really meant was that wild horses would not have got me back on another Hungry Hogarth ship.

 And so it was that sometime in June of 1966, while the Rolling Stones were belting out Paint it Black and Lennon and McCartney were singing about paperback writing, I paid off Baron Jedburgh in Greenock and walked down the gangway on a misty Scottish morning to start the next stage of my adventure.
 The British shipping industry was in the throes of an industrial dispute, the result of which was a major seaman’s strike which was to affect the whole industry and last many weeks.